Overview of Permanent Residence Options

 EB-1: Outstanding Professor or Researcher

 Must demonstrate international recognition for outstanding achievements in a particular academic field.
 Must have at least 3 years experience in teaching or research in that academic area.
 Must be in/entering the United States in order to pursue tenure or tenure track teaching or comparable research position at a university or other institution of higher education.
-NOTE: This type of petition must be processed through Global Support Services.
+NOTE: This type of petition must be processed through OIS.

 - An offer of employment for a tenured or tenure-track position or a comparable “permanent” research position.
-Visiting and employee-in-training appointments and Research Fellows are not considered permanent
+Visiting and employee-in-training appointments, postdocs, and Research Fellows are not considered permanent

 - Three years of teaching and/or research experience in the academic field after receipt of the highest degree earned